|

 6. Examples?

-theology and early science, including works on medical topics, optics and
+including works on medical topics, astronomy, optics and animal and plant

-animal and plant taxonomy.
-Previous notable long works have included the
+Sartorius, May, Ulmus and many others.
+Previous notable long works have

-by Torfaeus into English for a Norwegian academic foundation, the 35,000
+Torfaeus into English for a Norwegian academic foundation, the 35,000 word

-web, and the Latin dialogue text and sound files for a History Channel
+Latin dialogue text and sound files for a History Channel documentary on

-documentary on Boudicca.
-Shorter translations for tattoos, family mottos
+Boudicca.
+Shorter translations for tattoos, family mottos and ring

 7. Extras